-Theorem 2.2 If V is concave for all (V, u) in the codomain of $U \in \mathcal{Y}$ , then U is dynamically consistent if and only if $G{E,g}(V{E,g,B}) \cap Q_E^{E,g,B} \neq \emptyset$ for all $((V, u), E, g, B) \in \mathcal{D}$ .
+Proposition 2.1 $U \in \mathcal{Y}$ is dynamically consistent if and only if

+$\partial^{\star} V{E,g,B}(u \circ g) \cap Q{E}^{E,g,B} \neq \emptyset \text{ for all } (\succeq, E, g, B) \in \mathcal{D}.$

-This specialization is helpful in that it facilitates the use of gradients when available.
-Much of the remainder of the paper will show the power of this result when combined with closure requirements.
-In the next section, we apply it to characterize dynamically consistent update rules satisfying closure for ambiguity averse smooth ambiguity preferences.
-In the subsequent section we do the same for variational preferences.
+This result is helpful in that it facilitates the use of gradients when available.
+In the next section, we apply Proposition 2.1 to characterize dynamically consistent update rules satisfying closure for ambiguity averse smooth ambiguity preferences.
+In the subsequent section, we apply our results to do the same for the CMMM [2008] representation and variational preferences.
 Recall from the Introduction, when we say that an update rule satisfies closure for a set of preferences, we mean that both unconditional and conditional preferences are restricted to that set.
-For example, if one wishes to restrict ex-ante preferences to be variational preferences (i.e., to obey the axioms in MMR [33]) then it will be most desirable to have an update rule that generates only variational preferences.
-Similarly, if one thinks it appropriate or useful to further restrict to multiplier preferences (i.e., to obey the axioms in Strzalecki [54]), then an update rule defined on and generating only multiplier preferences will be of interest.
+For example, if one wishes to restrict ex-ante preferences to be variational preferences (i.e., to obey the axioms in MMR [2006a]) then it will be most desirable to have an update rule that generates only variational preferences.
+Similarly, if one thinks it appropriate or useful to further restrict to multiplier preferences (i.e., to obey the axioms in Strzalecki [2008]), then an update rule defined on and generating only multiplier preferences will be of interest.
 No dynamically consistent update rules have been previously proposed satisfying closure for either smooth ambiguity or variational preferences.